Frequently Asked Questions

 The CRA can also go to great lengths to recover your debt, including garnishing your wages and seizing the funds in your bank account.

-If that happens, the CRA may affect your credit history by putting a lien on specific assets, which means the agency has a legal claim over your current and future property.
+If that happens, the CRA may affect your credit history by putting a lien on specific assets, which means the CRA has a legal claim over your current and future property.

 Given the severity of tax debt and resulting penalties, it’s important to find a solution as quickly as possible.
 Fortunately, you may be able to take advantage of tax debt forgiveness.
-There are several options available in Canada that can provide financial assistance and help you manage your tax debt.
+There are several options available that can provide financial assistance and help you manage your tax debt in Canada.

 Relief Options |